wizards-of-lua/wizards-of-lua/docs/_modules/EntityEvent.md

 functions:
 ---

-The <span class="notranslate">LivingEvent</span> is the base class of events about living entities.
+The <span class="notranslate">EntityEvent</span> is the base class of events about an entity.